MirzaMuhammadBaig/Self-Uniswap/README.md

 ### This repo have 5 folders:

 1. [ERC20_Tokens_Deployment](ERC20_Tokens_Deployment): In this folder I am creating token contracts, deployed and invoke for the use in swaping in [v2-periphery-deployment](v2-periphery-deployment).
-2. [v2-core](v2-core): In this folder I have clone the uniswap v2-core repo.
-3. [v2-core-deployment](v2-core-deployment): In this folder, I have take the contracts from [v2-core](v2-core) and doing the deployment & invoking of that contracts.
+2. [v2-core-deployment](v2-core-deployment): In this folder, I have take the contracts from uniswap v2-core and doing the deployment & invoking of that contracts.
-4. [v2-periphery](v2-periphery): In this folder I have clone the uniswap v2-periphery repo.
-5. [v2-periphery-deployment](v2-periphery-deployment): In this folder, I have take the contracts from [v2-periphery](v2-periphery) and doing the deployment & invoking of that contracts.
+3. [v2-periphery-deployment](v2-periphery-deployment): In this folder, I have take the contracts from uniswap v2-periphery and doing the deployment & invoking of that contracts.

 ## Skill up task 2